f3-factory/F3com-data/views-and-templates/main.md

 ## Document Encoding

 By default, Fat-Free uses the UTF-8 character set unless changed.
-You can override this behavior by issuing something like:-
+You can override this behavior by issuing something like:

 ``` php
 $f3->set('ENCODING','ISO-8859-1');